Holt59/bain-wizard-interpreter/README.md

     Extends the runner and implement the missing methods.
     """

-    # These are the methods you need to provide - See mmitf.ModManagerInterface for
+    # These are the methods you need to provide - See manager.ManagerModInterface
-    # the documentation of each method.
+    # and manager.ManagerUserInterface for the documentation of each method.

-    # The WizardRunner class extends ModManagerInterface and already implements many
+    # The WizardRunner class extends both interfaces and already implements many
     # functions, but you can always override them.

     def selectOne(